jonahRudner/CMSC495/README.md

 CD to the src folder, and then in terminal run ‘Node server.js’ to start the server

-In a new terminal, CD to the app, and run ‘npm start’
+In a new terminal, CD to the app, and run ‘npm start’ Created RESTful APIs for guests, rooms, reservations, and room types.

+Used SQL JOINs to combine data from multiple tables to ensure relational accuracy.

+Used Postman to validate endpoints and test API behaviors manually.